OSU-NLP-Group/LLM-Planner/README.md

 Install requirements:

 ```
-# Conda or Python enviornment recommended
+# Conda or Python enviornment recommended.
+Tested on Python 3.9.*
 # Install requirements for the AI2Thor simulator and ALFRED
 cd alfworld
 pip install .

-# Install requirements for LLM-Planner
+# Install requirements for the LLM-Planner
 cd ../src
 pip install -r requirements.txt
 ```